RedstoneTim/RedstoneTim.github.io/minecraft/hunters_nightmare.md

 # History
 Hunter's Nightmare is the first serious project I coded for.
 I first found out about it on MinecraftForum, when I thought that I could try to help someone code a "small" mod.
 There, I stumbled upon [this post](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/requests-ideas-for-mods/2906874-modification-idea-supernatural-entities-mod-sem){:target="_blank"} (it's sadly not available anymore) from June 23rd, 2018.
-The idea about supernatural mobs seemed kinda interesting and I thought I'd look a bit more into it, so I joined the discord server (my first reply was asking for a new link, since the given one was dead, lol), where I met [RebelT](https://github.com/PixelEyeStudios){:target="_blank"} and [TheGamingLord](https://github.com/TheGamingLord){:target="_blank"}.
+The idea of supernatural mobs seemed kinda interesting and I thought I'd look a bit more into it, so I joined the discord server and that way, I got into all of this.
-…

 # Links
 * [CurseForge page](https://www.curseforge.com/minecraft/mc-mods/hunters-nightmare){:target="_blank"}